 Gather all the people together.
 Deuteronomy 31:12

-Friday night Shabbat services bring in the spirit of Shabbat with song, joy and a warm an inclusive community.
-Guests and newcomers are invited to join us and children are alway welcome.
+Our 30 minute Friday night Shabbat service brings in the spirit of Shabbat with song, joy in a warm, inclusive community.
+Guests and newcomers are invited to join us and children are always welcome.
 Congregation Beth Am’s Friday night service recognizes our need to stop and take a breath as our everyday world spins faster and faster.
 Our “Cheers-ful” atmosphere guarantees that CBA is a place “where everyone knows your name.”

 OUR 9:30 AM SHABBAT MORNING SERVICE

 The tone of our Shabbat morning service is traditional and warm, with the reading of the weekly Torah portion and the discussion of its applicability to the world today.
 We encourage lay involvement on every level.
 Guests and newcomers are welcome.

 Holidays at Congregation Beth Am

 Holidays are special at Beth Am, with services that reflect the solemnity or festivity of the holiday.
 We invite you to join us as each holiday is observed or celebrated with traditions that reflect the vibrant and welcoming character of our congregation.
 Holiday services are filled with spiritual meaning, and are often followed by a festive holiday oneg (joyful social gathering).
 Non-members are encouraged to contact the synagogue office (407-862-3505) if you are interested in purchasing tickets.

 We welcome the New Year with a tone of joy, reflection, optimism and community.

 On the Saturday night preceding Rosh HaShanah, we come together for Community S’lichot — preparing our hearts and minds for the days of awe.

 The transformative meanings of Yom Kippur unfold over a full day of immersion as we observe the “Day of Atonement” with fasting, prayer and repentance.